3.3 ACADEMIC PROGRAMS

 Revision to 18.104.22.168 was approved by the faculty, February 4, 2015.

 22.214.171.124 Individualized Programs of Emphasis

 Students who do not adopt a Designated Program of Emphasis may design an Individualized Program of Emphasis of their own.
 This option is for students with particular interests not addressed in designated POEs to make appropriate combinations of courses to precisely address those interests.
-An individualized POE must contain a minimum of 45 and a maximum of 90 credit hours.
-A minimum of 18 credit hours must be at the 300 or 400 level.

 Students wishing to pursue this option must: